ryan-mcclue/unsw/comp4920/wk1.md

 echo360 online lecture
 slides only for flora; no slides for sebastian

+normative ethics is concerned with how/guidelines people should act. deductive reasoning based on premises is truth preserving. valid deductive argument is if all premises true than outcome cannot be false

+a valid reason is subsumable by logical reasoning

 utilitarianism system of ethics that focuses on choosing option that leads to greatest overall happiness. a unit of happiness is utility. is consequentialist, i.e. only concerned with outcome, not the inherent moral value of an action